Caleb4man/caleb4man.github.io/docs/Homebrew/1-Core Rules/9-Creating A Character.md

 ### Ability Scores: Cards
 Make a deck of cards with the following numbers on them: 3, 3, 4, 5, 5, 6, 6, 7, 7, 8, 9, 9.
 Shuffle them and divide them into 6 separate piles of 2 cards (Your DM may request that you keep them in order).

 Look at the resulting numbers.
 You may exchange any one card for any one other card in one other pile.
-Add together the two numbers that are now in each pile; these are your ability scores.
+Add together the two numbers that are now in each pile; these are your [[ability scores]].

 > ##### Cards vs Rolling for stats
 > This deck of cards yields slightly worse results than taking the highest 3 of 4d6.
 The average result with this deck is 12, compared to 4d6's 12.24 or 3d6's 10.5.